 Expanded efforts in the mortgage servicing market to modify loans and improved performance of our 2009, 2010 and 2011 book years compared with the performance of prior book years, coupled with burn-out of our 2005 through 2008 book years, resulted in continued reductions in delinquency levels through the fourth quarter of 2012.
 However, as the aging of delinquencies continued to increase through 2011 and 2012, loan modification efforts remained challenged.
 Moreover, and while increasing at lower rates, both foreclosures and liquidations remained elevated through the same period, thereby resulting in ongoing elevated levels of loss reserves and claims.
 If employment levels remain pressured, home values experience further decline, credit remains tight or interest rates increase, the ability to cure a delinquent loan could be more difficult to achieve.
-In addition, while we continue to execute on our loan modification strategy, we have seen the level of loan modification actions moderating 2011 and 2012 against the levels we experienced during 2010.
-While we expect loan modifications to continue declining as delinquencies age, a significant reduction of these modifications and could impact our financial results.
+In addition, while we continue to execute on our loan modification strategy, we have seen the level of loan modification actions moderating during 2011 and 2012 against the levels we experienced during 2010.
+While we expect loan modifications to continue declining as delinquencies age, a significant reduction of these modifications and continued elevated levels of delinquencies would have an adverse impact on the ability of borrowers to cure a delinquent loan and could impact our financial results.